shnartho/stock-analysis-real-time/README.md

 # Real-Time Stock Market Analysis using Kafka

-## Introduction
-This project provides a comprehensive guide to implementing an end-to-end data engineering solution for real-time stock market data using Apache Kafka.
-Through this project, you'll gain hands-on experience in processing and analyzing real-time data streams efficiently.
+This project offers a hands-on approach to building an end-to-end data engineering solution for processing real-time stock market data with Apache Kafka.
+By working through this project, you'll dive into the practical aspects of managing and analyzing data streams in real-time.

 ## Architecture
 ![Architecture Diagram](./statics/arc.png)